Your routine. Your standard.

 UV exposure accounts for roughly 90% of visible skin aging (Skin Cancer Foundation, 2024).
 That's not a skincare fact.
 That's a maintenance fact.
 Like oil changes.

 The man who starts at 25 looks different at 40 than the man who starts at 39.
 The biology is clear on this.
+What separates the two isn't product knowledge.
+It's the ability to keep doing an unglamorous thing on the days it doesn't feel like it matters.

 What Makes Men's Skin Different (and Why It Matters)